 Auditors typically work standard office hours, plus some overtime or weekend working at busy times, particularly at the financial year end.
 When conducting audits for clients, they may be required to work from their client’s workplace.

 Auditors’ salaries vary according to location and the type of employer.
-The National Audit Office offers a starting salary of £29,000 in London and £24,000 in Newcastle, for example, while you can expect the likes of the Big 4 professional services firms (Deloitte, EY, KPMG and PwC) to pay higher rates.
+The National Audit Office offers graduates on their accountancy scheme a starting salary of £31,187 in London and £25,196 in Newcastle, for example, while you can expect the likes of the Big 4 professional services firms (Deloitte, EY, KPMG and PwC) to pay higher rates.

 According to a recent salary survey from the recruitment agency Hays UK, senior qualified auditors in the public practice of a private accountancy firm typically earn £33,000–£49,000 and directors £70,000–£110,000, depending on their location (with the lowest figures offered in Wales and Northern Ireland and the highest in London and the south east of England).